An Extrinsic Calibration Method between LiDAR and GNSS/INS for Autonomous Driving: CONCLUSIONS

 \section{CONCLUSIONS}

-This paper proposes a three-stage LiDAR to pose-sensor extrinsic calibration method that maintains high performance in both times consuming and accuracy.
-Our method is specifically designed for autonomous driving and can be applied to the rapid calibration of large-scale autonomous vehicles.
+This paper proposes a three-stage LiDAR to GNSS/INS extrinsic calibration method that maintains high performance in both runtime and accuracy.
+Our method is specifically designed for autonomous driving and can be applied to the rapid and large-scale calibration of autonomous vehicles.
 This method is optimized by multi-plane features, and the performance may be reduced in the case of relatively few plane features scene.
 In the future, we will improve our method to adapt to extreme environments with fewer features.